brunoasm/ipyrad_tools/adegenet2migrate/README.md

 See manual for more information:
 <https://peterbeerli.com/programs/migrate/distribution_4.x/migratedoc4.x.pdf>

-We will start from a genpop file, filter alleles to only biallelic, then to those under hardy-weinberg equilibrium
+We will start from a genpop file, filter out non-biallelic sites, and then to those not under Hardy-Weinberg equilibrium.

-We will then use a custom function to write the gening object as an input file for migrate-n.
+We will then use a custom function to write the genind object as an input file for migrate-n.
 We will only include in this file sites that were sequenced for at least one individual per population.